elephantscale/es-training-new/deep-learning/generic/DL-NeuralNetworks.md

 ## Logistic Regression Redux?

- * What we’ve done so far is essentially create a logistic regression classifier.
+ * What we've done so far is essentially create a logistic regression classifier.

- * In fact, with the Sigmoid activation function, we’ve done essentially exactly that.
+ * In fact, with the Sigmoid activation function, we've done essentially exactly that.

  * So are neural networks just a implementation scheme for logistic regression?